luthfina16/Enduring-motherboards-ikhlas-/README.md

 1.lower the electric that used by Motherboards from taken electric from PSU

-2.example(minus your hdd and wifi also(made less electrics that used by PSU also mobtherboards) & usb to ensure your old mobo and PSU not hard to drive electrics
+2.example 3 hdd/ssd to only a 1 and 4 usb to be 2(minus your hdd and wifi also(made less electrics that used by PSU also mobtherboards) & usb to ensure your old mobo and PSU not hard to drive electrics

 3.must default setting bios not OC or lower. !!!!must!!!